 O'Henry regarded Cannon suspiciously for a moment, before finally nodding grudgingly.
-"I wouln't mind leavin' early if yer up for it, Cannon...
-Didn't want ter mention anything, but I reckon you'll make a fine third partner in this business someday.
+"I wouldn't mind leavin' early if yer up for it, Cannon... didn't want ter mention anything, but I reckon you'll make a fine third partner in this business someday.
 Especially when our Dark Lord lets us start collectin' the Muggles!"

 Cannon smiled uneasily.

 "Are ye sure yah can handle 'er though, Cannon?
 She's such a large, mighty thing!"
 Rawlish and O'Henry burst into chortles before Rawlish added, "And don't be sampling the product before it gets sold, if yer know what I mean!"

 The two men both Apparated out of the clearing without another word, eager to avoid more work.

 Staring at the spot they had apparated from in open revulsion for a few seconds, Cannon shuddered in horror.
 He shook his head curtly, dropping down beside the unconscious girl.